alex-gutev/live_cells_cpp/doc/1-cells.md

 1. A watch function observing the `sum` cell is defined.
 2. The value of `a` is set to `3`, which:
-   1. Causes the value of `sum` to be recomputed
+   1. Causes the value of `sum` to be recomputed.
    2. Calls the watch function defined in 1.
 3. The value of `b` is set to `4`, which likewise also results in `sum` being recomputed and the watch function being called.